nTavakoli/CLIM680-project/CLIM680_Project.md

 ### Summary

+Our results suggest that El Niño conditions are typically associated with negative anomalies of actual evapotranspiration and soil moisture in Australia.
+Both transpiration and soil evaporation are abnormally low in these regions.
+On the other hand, positive anomalies in those same regions are characteristic of La Niña conditions.
+Areas where monthly anomalies of soil moisture are positively correlated to the SOI coincide with regions where AET is typically limited by the supply of water.
+This explains why we also find positive correlations between AET and SOI in those same regions.
+These results can also be found in previous studies (Diego G. Miralles et al.)

+To sum up, ENSO regulates the total volume of water vapor moving from continental land surfaces into the atmosphere.
+Terrestrial water shortages, as a consequence of low moisture supplies during El Niño, are the cause of vegetation stress and prolonged declines in AET.
+However, in the possible El Niño conditions will be intensified in the future, the total flux of water vapor from land to the atmosphere may in fact be progressively reduced.
+A recent study predicts the highest sensitivity of evapotranspiration to El Niño conditions.
+Consequences may be in the form of regional reductions in net primary production, water resources, or ecosystem services, and the intensification of feedback from soil moisture on precipitation and temperature.

+Investigating the response of ENSO to changes in global radiative forcing, precipitation patterns, and temperature extremes can be done in the future.

 ### References
 W. Dorigo et al., “ESA CCI Soil Moisture for improved Earth system understanding: State-of-the art and future directions,” Remote Sens.
 Environ., vol. 203, pp. 185–215, 2017, doi: https://doi.org/10.1016/j.rse.2017.07.001.